Action Hints: Semantic Typicality and Context Uniqueness for Generalizable Skeleton-based Video Anomaly Detection: Experiments

 \subsection{Visualization Results}

-Fig. \ref{vis_main} presents the qualitative localization results of typical anomalies.
-STG-NF fails to detect the ``jumping'' anomaly due to its low-level skeleton representation, which is unable to distinguish between indiscernible anomaly patterns that are similar to normal patterns.
+Fig. \ref{vis_main} presents the qualitative localization results of typical anomalies. {The skeleton movement of jumping are different from those of normal walking, such as the larger swing of the arms and the greater upward lift of the thighs.} STG-NF fails to detect the ``jumping'' anomaly due to its low-level skeleton representation, which is unable to distinguish between indiscernible anomaly patterns that are similar to normal patterns.
 Disturbed by the skeletal noise of frame 350, it erroneously identifies the anomaly's position.
 In contrast, our model maps the skeleton snippets to a high-level space with generalizable and discriminative semantic information, allowing it to identify the anomaly based on our trained decision boundary.
 In surveillance scenarios lacking training samples, our model can still be effectively utilized to detect certain typical abnormal behaviors.

+{The uniqueness module serves as a complement to the typicality prior.
+As shown in Fig.~\ref{ski} (a) and (b), for specific scenarios such as ski resorts and bicycle lanes, similar actions are exhibited by different individuals across various time periods.
+The high behavioral similarity among different individuals results in a low uniqueness score for such actions.
+In addition, the same action may yield different classification results in distinct contexts.
+As illustrated in Fig.~\ref{ski} (c), riding in this scene differs significantly from the walking behaviors of surrounding individuals, leading to a high uniqueness score for the action.}

 Fig. \ref{vis_main2} shows the qualitative localization results of unique anomalies.
 Existing skeleton-based methods rely on the source normal data for training.
 When the source domain does not include some novel behavior that appears in the target domain, these behavior will be classified as anomalies.
-Consequently, STG-NF erroneously localizes the anomaly during time periods when ``riding" is present.
+Consequently, STG-NF erroneously localizes the anomaly during time periods when ``riding'' is present.
 In contrast, our model can analyze the spatio-temporal differences and establish scene-adaptive decision boundaries.
-Since ``riding" occurs multiple times in the video, its uniqueness score is low.
-On the other hand, ``photographing at restricted areas" exhibits significant differences from the surrounding people's behavior and appears as a sudden change in the person's movement trajectory, resulting in a corresponding increase in its anomaly score.
+Since ``riding'' occurs multiple times in the video, its uniqueness score is low.
+On the other hand, ``photographing at restricted areas'' exhibits significant differences from the surrounding people's behavior and appears as a sudden change in the person's movement trajectory, resulting in a corresponding increase in its anomaly score.